Baltimore City Police

 The Bold 3 Digit Call Box # came from a 1971 BPD Directory

-Special Thanks to John Heiderman, Patrick Youells, Jeff Hewett, Bernie Wehage and Kevin Larmore for providing the info that helped compile this list.
+Special Thanks to John Heiderman, Patrick Youells, Jeff Hewett, Bernie Wehage, Kevin Larmore and Claude Merrirr for providing the info that helped compile this list.

 If you have a call box and need numbers we had these made - he can do any 3 or 4 number combination.